Kenya's Ruto declared president-elect in chaotic scenes | Politics

 Ruto, who heads the Kenya Kwanza (Kenya First) Alliance, had appeared to be leading opposition leader Odinga as Kenyans awaited final results of the election held nearly a week ago.
 Minutes before the chairman of the electoral commission Wafula Chebukati announced that Ruto had won, his deputy Juliana Cherera had told media at a separate location that she and three other commissioners disowned the results.

-Hailing the electoral commission as "heroes", Ruto said "There is no looking back.
+Hailing the electoral commission as "heroes" after he was declared the winner, Ruto said: "There is no looking back.
 We are looking to the future.
 We need all hands on deck to move forward."
 The 55-year-old had made Kenya's class divisions the centrepiece of his campaign to become Kenya's fifth president, promising to reward low-income "hustlers."

 Minutes before the chairman of the electoral commission Wafula Chebukati announced that Ruto had won, his deputy Juliana Cherera had told media at a separate location that she and three other commissioners disowned the results.
 "We are not able to take ownership of the results that will be announced, because of the opaque nature of this last phase of the general election," she said.